Stuart Appleby's Golf Swing

 You can tell he's just really stable at this point.
 He's really poised to make a very good, aggressive strike through the ball.

-As we move through into the next view you can see in the photo at right that the shaft goes through his right forearm.
+As we move through into the next view you can see in the photo at right that the shaft goes through his trail forearm.
 This is, once again, a fantastic position to be in, and one that we look for regularly.
-This will tend to create a slightly right-to-left ball flight, but of course that will vary dramatically depending on your grip, the club face position in your backswing, etc.
+This will tend to create a slightly trail-to-lead ball flight, but of course that will vary dramatically depending on your grip, the club face position in your backswing, etc.

 Overall, just in terms of being neutral on the way down, this is a great, strong position to be in.
 Stuart has maintained a good amount of lag here.